Haruki Murakami | Translated by Jay Rubin

 While the word ‘relatable’ is tossed around too much these days, there may well be a reason for that, and Okada, despite his journey through a labyrinthine hotel and spending half his time at the bottom of a well, is certainly relatable.

 If this exploration of The Wind-Up Bird Chronicle comes across a tad cold, that’s because the journey this book takes you on is a cold one.
 Okada’s indifference leaves the reader exhausted, and his tiny size in the face of adversity makes the reader feel weak.
 But this is no bad thing.
 Like Dostoevsky and Kafka, Murakami understands the failings of a person, a government, and even a nation.
 He strips away the nonsense by filling his stories with more of it.

 By creating a world that is abstract and seemingly without meaning, he creates a tale which reflects the world that he sees around him.
-And all of this may leave you feeling a little cold, and that’s okay.
-Because it’s important.
+All of this may leave you feeling a little cold, and that’s okay.